google/starlark-go/doc/spec.md

 If a name was pre-bound by the application, the Starlark program may explicitly bind it, but only once.

+An augmented assignment statement such as `x += y` is considered both a reference to `x` and a binding use of `x`, so it may not be used at top level.

 <b>Implementation note:</b>
-An augmented assignment statement such as `x += 1` is considered a binding of `x`.
-However, because of the special behavior of `+=` for lists, which acts like a non-binding reference, the Go implementation suppresses the "cannot reassign" error for all augmented assigments at toplevel, whereas the Java implementation reports the error even when the statement would apply `+=` to a list.
+The Go implementation of Starlark permits augmented assignments to appear at top level if the `-globalreassign` flag is enabled.

 A function may refer to variables defined in an enclosing function.
 In this example, the inner function `f` refers to a variable `x`